-- Add food colouring and salt to one glass.
-I didn’t measure the salt, but added a generous amount.
+- Add food colouring and salt to one glass and stir well.
+I didn’t measure the salt but added a generous amount.

-- Place the card over the glass containing just water and carefully place it over the glass of coloured water and salt.
+- Put the card over the glass containing just water and carefully place it over the glass of coloured water and salt.

 - Even more carefully remove the cardboard.

 The salty water has a higher density than the plain water, and so stays at the bottom.

 You can see here what happens if you don’t add the salt.
 The plain water mixes with the coloured water.

 If you put the salt water on top, it all mixes, this is because the dense salt water tries to move down to the bottom.